ipfabric/docs/docs/overview/index.md

 During the snapshot operations, the user can control network bandwidth limit which never exceeds an aggregate of set bandwidths in any direction to provide an additional safety measure.

 IP Fabric should be connected to a network that has direct connectivity to managed devices.
-[Jumphost server](../IP_Fabric_Settings/Discovery_and_Snapshots/Global_Configuration/jumphost.md#setting-up-jumphost) can also be set-up and used.
+[Jumphost server](../IP_Fabric_Settings/Discovery_and_Snapshots/Global_Configuration/jumphost.md#setting-up-jumphost) can also be set up and used.
 (Jumphost server requires an installation of SSH Python version 3.6+.)

 Inbound flows: